A list of characters in Far Cry 4.

 - Sanity Slippage: His wife noticed him becoming progressively more erratic as time went on and their marriage deteriorated.
 It climaxed in his murder of Lakshmana Min.

 - Well-Intentioned Extremist: His final entry written after killing Lakshmana has him stating that he did everything out of love for Ajay and that he wants him to Follow in My Footsteps.
-This makes him Not So Different from many other characters who use their respective Morality Pet and Freudian Excuse as justifications for their actions.
+This makes him no different from many other characters who use their respective Morality Pet and Freudian Excuse as justifications for their actions.
 Willis sums him up thusly:Willis: I've never met a patriot who wasn't also a son-of-a-bitch.

 - Woman Scorned: Gender-inverted.
 After his wife had a daughter with Pagan Min, he murdered the child.